 In this calculation, you must also take into account any tax-exempt interest you earned, as well as exclusions from income such as savings bond interest, work-provided adoption benefits or foreign-earned income.

 If this amount is greater than the base amount for your filing status, a part of your benefits will be taxable.

 Base amounts for figuring possible tax liability on benefits are:

 - $25,000 for single, head of household, or qualifying widow or widower with a dependent child.

 - $25,000 for married individuals filing separately and who did not live with their spouses at any time during the tax year.

 - $0 for married persons filing separately who lived together at any time during the tax year.

 Generally, up to half of your benefits will be taxed if you exceed the base amounts.
-However, up to 85% of your benefits could be taxed if you are a single filer and the total of all your other income plus half of your Social Security checks exceeds $34,000, or $44,000 if you are married and file jointly.
+However, up to 85 percent of your benefits could be taxed if you are a single filer and the total of all your other income plus half of your annual Social Security payments exceeds $34,000, or $44,000 if you are married and file jointly.

 You’ll need to complete the work sheet found in your Form 1040 or 1040A instruction book, or in your tax software package, to find out the exact amount.

 If you’re researching all of this before you start taking Social Security benefits, use our calculator to see you how much you’re likely to receive.